carysmills/whentoshop/README.md

+**Note: this project is now archived due to <a href="https://github.com/m-wrzr/populartimes/issues/90">issues raised</a> in the Popular Times repo regarding Google's terms of service.**

 # When to shop

 A simple React app that displays when grocery stores are busiest in a community, according to Google's Popular Times data, via [the populartimes library](https://github.com/m-wrzr/populartimes).
 Made in response to COVID-19 and the extra preparation everyone has to do to go grocery shopping.
 Data for each location is fetched on the server every day using a cron job.